cFocusWeb/blanchette-website/content/franchises/tartar.en.md

 ### Other details

-- Between 1000 to 3 000 sq ft location dimensions
+- Between 1000 to 3 000 sq ft location dimensions.